Specify symbol (.pdb) and source files in the Visual Studio debugger (C#, C++, Visual Basic, F#)

 You can use the Modules, Call Stack, Locals, Autos, or any Watch window to load symbols or change symbol options while debugging.
 For more information, see Get more familiar with how the debugger attaches to your app.

-Use the Modules window
+Work with symbols in the Modules window

 During debugging, the Modules window shows the code modules the debugger is treating as user code, or My Code, and their symbol loading status.
 You can also monitor symbol loading status, load symbols, and change symbol options in the Modules window.